What is the Exposure Triangle?

 Shutter Speed also controls how long the shutter stays open, it will either show motion blur or it will freeze the frame.

 ISO also controls the amount of noise on the image.

 That’s all folks!

 This is one of the most important things to remember when starting out in photography, the exposure triangle and how it works.
 This is what sets apart the people that are actually trying to get the right photograph (like you) and those that just want to shoot in automatic mode.

-The amazing thing about digital cameras nowadays is that you can shoot as much as you want and actually see how your image looks when you change one of these elements and then just delete the image when you’re done.
+The amazing thing about digital cameras nowadays is that you can shoot as much as you want and actually see how your image looks when you change one of these elements in real-time and then just delete the image when you’re done.